 Spinal stenosis is a condition in which your spinal canal narrows.
 It may cause back pain and other nerve-related problems.
 With proper exercise and treatment, you can reduce its effects.

-Learn more from WebMD about the symptoms and causes of sciatica, a painful nerve condition.
+Learn more from WebMD about diagnosis of a back problem.

 What Causes Chronic Pain?

 WebMD helps you understand some of the causes of chronic pain.